Ease of Use

 - Show card details (requires fingerprint configuration on phone).

 I’ve made a few online transactions with my Coinbase Card without any issue.

 When you make the purchase, you’ll receive a push notification on your phone and show a summary of the purchase in the Coinbase Card app.

 One purchase I made on Amazon didn’t immediately appear, but the others I made did.

-Coinbase Card is only available to residents in the United Kingdom at the moment.
+Coinbase Card is available in the following countries:

 Coinbase Card Fees

-I’ve picked out the most important fees below.
+I’ve picked out the most important Coinbase Card fees below.

 |Card Issuance Fee||£4.95|

 2% (any amount over £200/month)